tjhadwin/csci-246-spring2021/misc.md

 6. The course website might have typos.
 If you see one, fix it and issue a pull request (PR).
 [More about PRs](https://www.atlassian.com/git/tutorials/making-a-pull-request)
+7. Do something for yourself.
+Make an appointment with a wellness coach, try a new (online) exercise class, try going to bed earlier for a week, etc. Write a one-page reflection on whatever it is you did.
+What impact that that have on your ability to focus?
+Do you have any additional short-term goals that you can set for your future self?

 ## With Specific Dates